 Stick Welding Tips For Beginners

 Even though stick welding is one of the easiest welding methods to learn, it still requires a high skill level to master its techniques.
-Here are some of the most important things to focus one when tackling your first weld.
+Here are some of the most important things to focus on when tackling your first weld.

 Since you’ll be working with electricity, you should be concerned about potential shocks.
-If you want a longer arc, you’ll need higher voltage.
+If you want a longer arc, you’ll need a higher voltage.
 Always wear protective gear for shielding against electricity and debris from the weld.
-Protect your hands with heavy leather gloves, protect your lungs with a respirator and your face and neck with a welding helmet.
+Protect your hands with heavy leather gloves, protect your lungs with a respirator, and your face and neck with a welding helmet.

 Even though stick welding is considered a forgiving method on unclean metals, it’s still best to clean the parts by brushing or grinding off the rust and dirt.
 This will help to avoid cracking, slag, and fusion issues.